jaschalittle/Chomp/wheel/README.txt

 Weird facts:
-Setting "Capture Polarity" to "Inverted" (via the Roborun UI) on the wheels that need to be inverted doesn't seem to have any effect, so instead wrote a mbs script that actually accomplishes that and set it to run on startup on configs 3, 4
+Setting "Capture Polarity" to "Inverted" (via the Roborun UI) on the wheels that need to be inverted doesn't seem to have any effect.
+Setting one of the unused digital inputs to Active Low, and its action to: invert direction does however.
 ---------------------------------

 Wheel 1: Type A, Port Front
-Channel 2, Polarity Inverted
+Channel 2, Polarity Inverted (Din5)

 Wheel 2: Type B, Starboard Front
 Channel 6, Polarity Direct

 Wheel 3: Type A, Starboard Back
-Channel 6, Polarity Inverted (by script)
+Channel 6, Polarity Direct

 Wheel 4: Type B, Port Back
-Channel 2, Polarity Inverted (by script)
+Channel 2, Polarity Inverted (Din5)